-COMPLIANCE DATE: 30 days after adoption of this Order.
+COMPLIANCE DATE: 45 days after adoption of this Order.

-Submit a technical report acceptable to the Executive Officer proposing a public participation plan (plan) for the Site.
-The plan shall be consistent with DTSC guidance.
+Submit a technical report acceptable to the Executive Officer containing a public participation plan (plan) for the Site.
+The plan shall be consistent with the DTSC guidance document entitled Public Participation Policy and Procedures Manual (EO-94-002-PP, rev. February 1, 1997).